awsdocs/amazon-aurora-user-guide/doc_source/USER_PerfInsights.md

 Session information is collected, aggregated, and displayed in the dashboard as the **Average Active Sessions** chart\.
 The **Average Active Sessions** chart displays the **Max CPU** value as a line, so you can see if active sessions are exceeding it or not\.
 The **Max CPU** value is determined by the number of **vCPU** \(virtual CPU\) cores for your DB instance\.

-If you find that the load in the **Average Active Sessions** chart is often above the **Max CPU** line and the primary wait state is CPU, the system CPU is overloaded\.
+If the load in the **Average Active Sessions** chart is often above the **Max CPU** line and the primary wait state is CPU, the system CPU is overloaded\.
 In these cases, you might want to throttle connections to the instance, tune any SQL queries with a high CPU load, or consider a larger instance class\.
-High and consistent instances of any wait state indicate that there might be bottlenecks or resource contention issues that you should resolve, even if the load doesn't cross the **Max CPU** line\.
+High and consistent instances of any wait state indicate that there might be bottlenecks or resource contention issues to resolve, even if the load doesn't cross the **Max CPU** line\.

 You can find an overview of Performance Insights in the following video\.